Weak and strong no-arbitrage conditions for continuous financial markets: Abstract

 \section{Abstract}

-{\begin{spacing}{1} We propose a unified analysis of a whole spectrum of no-arbitrage conditions for financial market models based on continuous semimartingales.
+{\begin{spacing}{1.1} We propose a unified analysis of a whole spectrum of no-arbitrage conditions for financial market models based on continuous semimartingales.
 In particular, we focus on no-arbitrage conditions weaker than the classical notions of \emph{No Arbitrage} and \emph{No Free Lunch with Vanishing Risk}.
-We provide a complete characterisation of all no-arbitrage conditions, linking their validity to the existence and to the properties of \emph{(weak) martingale deflators} and to the characteristics of the discounted asset price process.\end{spacing}} \textbf{Keywords:} arbitrage, continuous semimartingale, market price of risk, martingale deflator, arbitrage of the first kind, free lunch with vanishing risk.\\[-0.4cm]
+We provide a complete characterisation of the considered no-arbitrage conditions, linking their validity to the characteristics of the discounted asset price process and to the existence and the properties of \emph{(weak) martingale deflators}, and review classical as well as recent results.\end{spacing}} \begin{spacing}{1} \textbf{Keywords:} arbitrage, benchmark approach, continuous semimartingale, martingale deflator, market price of risk, arbitrage of the first kind, free lunch with vanishing risk.\\[-0.2cm]